-Step 3 Please include the following additional materials.
+Step 2 Collect the following additional materials.

 - At least one letter of recommendation from an adult leader or teacher associated with one of the activities or organizations described in #2 above.
-(Applicants may submit up to three letters.) - Most recent transcript. - Proof of enrollment and verification of major at the accredited college or university you have selected (if available).
+(Applicants may submit up to three letters.) - Most recent transcript.
+It does not need to be official. - Proof of enrollment and verification of major at the accredited college or university you have selected (if available).
 If an acceptance letter is not yet available, please provide verification that the approved field of study is offered.
 (Proof of enrollment will be required before any funds are released.)